2010 Bahraini King's Cup

 The Bahraini King's Cup is a cup competition involving teams from the Bahraini Premier League and 2nd tier.
-The 2009 edition was played at the end of the domestic season, but this year it has been moved forward to start in mid-season.
+The 2009 edition was played at the end of the domestic season, but the 2010 and 2011 editions were moved forward to start before the regular domestic leagues started.

-Al Ahli were banned by the Bahrain Football Association this season after the team pulled out of last year's Crown Prince Cup semi-final match against Riffa.
+Al Ahli was banned by the Bahrain Football Association this season after the team pulled out of last year's Crown Prince Cup semi-final match against Riffa.

 The 2010 edition is the 54th to be held.

 First round

 The first round of the competition involves four teams from the 2nd tier league.